MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/extended-eye-tracking-unity.md

     }

     /// <summary>
-    /// Represents a Frame Rate supported by an Eye Tracker
+    /// Represents a frame rate supported by an Eye Tracker
     /// </summary>
     public class EyeGazeTrackerFrameRate
     {